 It means that all team members start to chase one another with tons of explanatory questions instead of simply getting down to work.
 As a result, disruption and distraction are sneaking into the process and making the completion of work too long and frustrating.

-What we should remember is that the titles, descriptions, and messages provided by us during a Jira process are to make our colleagues’ work easier and, as a result, improve the quality of teamwork and boost overall performance.
+What we should remember is that the titles, descriptions, and messages provided by us during a Jira process are to make our colleagues’ work easier and, as a result, improve the quality of teamwork and boost the overall performance.

 If you are having trouble coming up with a specific enough title, consider breaking the ticket down into smaller subtasks, or promoting the ticket to an epic.